Emergency Medicine (EMED)

 EMED 8007 - Emergency Medicine Career Elective – Anschutz Campus (8 Credits)

+This course is offered to Career-Bound Emergency Medicine senior medical students training in Emergency Medicine.
 Students will rotate through Emergency Departments at University Hospital and Children’s Hospital Colorado to gain education through a broad range of Emergency Medicine experiences.
-This course complements and does not replace 8006 and is offered during the summer of 2020.
-Emergency Medicine-Bound Senior Medical Students, Course Director Approval.
+This course typically precedes, but does not replace, EMED 8006.

 Grading Basis: Medical School HP